Affordable Care Act Dental Coverage

 How Does Dental Insurance Work?

-Dental insurance generally covers essential dental services at a cost sharing amount up to a maximum.
-Depending on what procedure you need they will be covered at a different cost sharing amount following the “100-80-50” rule.
+Dental insurance covers essential dental services at a cost-sharing amount up to a stated maximum.
+Depending on what procedure you need it will be covered at a different cost-sharing amount following the “100-80-50” rule.
 This means your coverage pays 100 percent of the cost of routine preventive and diagnostic care, such as checkups and cleanings; covers 80 percent for fillings, root canals and other basic procedures; and 50 percent for crowns, bridges and major procedures

 Once the maximum is reached, the plan won’t pay any more that year.
-Usually the maximum amount is relatively low, so won’t cover you in worst case scenarios.
-Some plans however, won’t have limits on specific procedures, although it may have a lower cost sharing amount.
+Usually, the maximum amount is relatively low, so won’t cover you in worst case scenarios.
+Some plans, however, won’t have limits on specific procedures, although they may have a lower cost-sharing amount.

-Dental insurance will cover most reasonable costs, especially if those cost are accrued over time.
-As you continue coverage, it may have better cost sharing over time.
+Dental insurance will cover most reasonable costs, especially if those costs are accrued over time.
+As you continue coverage, it may have better cost-sharing over time.

-Usually dental will have a “missing tooth clause” meaning they won’t cover work for a tooth lost prior to obtaining the coverage.
+Usually dental will have a “missing tooth clause” meaning they won’t cover work for a tooth lost before obtaining the coverage.

-Unlike with health plans under the ACA, dental coverage doesn’t result in you paying less once you hit your maximum.
+Unlike health plans under the ACA, dental coverage doesn’t result in you paying less once you hit your maximum.
 Dental isn’t as well regulated, and you could find yourself being denied coverage or claims.
-That being said it can provide value if you need require routine care.
+That being said, it can provide some value if you require routine care.

 Is Dental Insurance Worth it?
 Should I Get Dental Insurance?

-In general dental insurance isn’t a smart buy for individuals simply buying it from an insurer themselves.
-With dental insurance not everything is covered, maximum amounts that will be covered are low, benefits may take up to a year to kick in, and in general most experts we’ve heard from recommend simply paying out-of-pocket.
-However, if you get coverage through your employer, have a large family that can get on reasonable group plan rates, get free or low cost dental plan, or you are getting dental coverage for your child, it can be a smart buy.
+In general dental insurance isn’t a smart buy for individuals who buy it from an insurer themselves.
+With dental insurance not everything is covered, maximum amounts that will be covered are low, benefits may take up to a year to kick in, and in general most experts we’ve heard from recommended simply paying out-of-pocket.
+However, if you get coverage through your employer, have a large family that can get on reasonable group plan rates, get free or low-cost dental plan, or you are getting dental coverage for your child, it can be a smart buy.

 Some may simply obtain dental insurance (which is relatively inexpensive) to buy the piece of mind of knowing one is covered.
 If you do purchase dental, make sure to make the most of your coverage and see your dentist.

 For most people, the less one can pay in premiums the better.
 The dental work you’ll really wish you had insurance for will be far beyond any plans maximum in most cases.
-Instead take advantage of the cost sharing on routine care over time, that all plans provide.
-You can also generally take advantage of rates charged to your insurer, this being said in some cases this could result in you missing a “break” that can be given to an uninsured person.
+Instead take advantage of the cost-sharing on routine care over time, that all plans provide.
+You can also take advantage of rates charged to your insurer.
+However, in some cases, this could result in you missing a “break” that can be given to an uninsured person.
 It never hurts to ask your dentist for a cash discount or beneficial credit terms.

 Is Dental Coverage Required Under the ACA?